Mediterranean Chicken, Cucumber and Tomato Salad

 • Cucumber, Diced (1 large): Fresh cucumber adds a little crunch and I highly recommend it in this dish.

 • Roasted Red Pepper (1 large, or more): I diced up on large red pepper but I might actually just add the whole jar next time!
+I also like to add bell peppers if I don’t have roasted red peppers.

 • Avocado (1 large): For added creaminess!
 The avocado usually lasts about one day before it starts to spoil – so I recommend slicing it up on the day of consumption if you’re eating this dish in a few days.